tvosel/reload_lf/README.md

 3.  **Polling Loop**: The listener enters an infinite loop, periodically checking for new blocks.
 4.  **Block Confirmation**: To protect against blockchain re-organizations (reorgs), it does not process the absolute latest block.
 Instead, it waits for a certain number of blocks (`CONFIRMATIONS_REQUIRED`) to pass, ensuring the events it processes are on a finalized block.
 5.  **Event Fetching**: For the confirmed block range, it calls the `MockBlockchainConnector` to fetch all logs that match the bridge contract's address and the `TokensLocked` event signature.
 6.  **Parsing & Deduplication**: Each fetched log is parsed by the `EventParser`.
-A unique hash for the event is generated, and the `StateDB` is checked to ensure it hasn't been processed before.
+A unique hash for the event is generated, and the `StateDB` is checked to ensure it has not been processed before.
 7.  **Transaction Relaying**: For each new, valid event, the `TransactionRelayer` is invoked to simulate the corresponding transaction on the destination chain.
-8.  **State Persistence**: After successfully processing a batch of blocks, the `CrossChainBridgeListener` instructs the `StateDB` to update the `last_processed_block` number and save the state to disk.
+8.  **State Persistence**: After processing a batch of blocks, the listener updates the `last_processed_block` in its state via `StateDB` and saves it to disk.
 9.  **Graceful Shutdown**: If the process is interrupted (e.g., with Ctrl+C), it catches the signal, saves its current state, and exits cleanly.

-## Usage Example
+## Getting Started

 Follow these steps to run the simulation.